evwalz/easyuq/ML_example/README.md

 Adaption: Removed dropout layers and included IDR fitting and smoothing.

-The function *smooth_crps* is available here: https://github.com/evwalz/crpsmixture
+Code requires the function *smooth_crps* which is available here: https://github.com/evwalz/crpsmixture